Klortho/citation-exporter/README.md

   Default is 86400.
 * `json_from_pmfu` - when "true", the citeproc-json format is retrieved by transforming the PMFU XML on the fly.
 Default is "true".
+* `stcache_pmfu_image` - location of the stcache image file for PMFU records.
+* `xml.catalog.files` - used by the Apache commons CatalogResolver; this is the pathname of the OASIS catalog file to use when parsing XML files.

 ## API